Swedish Meatball Soup

 - In a Dutch oven, brown meatballs in butter in batches.
 Remove from the pan; set aside.
 Drain fat.

-- To pan, add the flour, bouillon, pepper, garlic salt and remaining salt; stir until smooth.
+- Add flour, bouillon, pepper, garlic salt and remaining salt to pan; stir until smooth.
 Gradually stir in water; bring to a boil.
 Reduce heat; cook and stir for 2 minutes or until thickened.
 Add potatoes and meatballs.

 I am now 77 years young, however. my grandparents came from Sweden in the early 1900's, consequently we ate various Swedish soups.
 One similar to this was in the recipe box.
 I added a "wee pinch" of nutmeg to the meatballs, and one leek when cooking the potatoes for a bit of flavor.
 When serving I chopped just a few sprinkles of fresh dill.
 Delicious and reminded me of my childhood and Grandm's house.